Iron gall ink

 Iron gall ink (also known as common ink, standard ink, oak gall ink or iron gall nut ink) is a purple-black or brown-black ink made from iron salts and tannic acids from vegetable sources.
-It was the standard ink formulation used in Europe for the 1400-year period between the 5th and 19th centuries, remained in widespread use well into the 20th century, and is still sold today.
+It was the standard ink formulation used in Europe for the 1400-year period between the 5th and 19th centuries, remained in widespread use well into the 20th century, and is still sold.

 Preparation and use

 Homemade ink.
 On left, a solution of iron (from nails) and vinegar.
 On right, oak extraction.
 The two are mixed immediately prior to use to produce the ink, centre.

 The ink was traditionally prepared by adding some iron(II) sulfate (FeSO_{4}) to a solution of tannic acid, but any iron ion donor can be used.
 The gallotannic acid was usually extracted from oak galls or galls of other trees, hence the name.
 Fermentation or hydrolysis of the extract releases glucose and gallic acid, which yields a darker purple-black ink, due to the formation of iron gallate.

 The fermented extract was combined with the iron(II) sulfate.
 After filtering, the resulting pale-grey solution had a binder added to it (most commonly gum arabic) and was used to write on paper or parchment.
 A well-prepared ink would gradually darken to an intense purplish black.
 The resulting marks would adhere firmly to the parchment or vellum, and (unlike india ink or other formulas) could not be erased by rubbing or washing.
 The marks could only be erased by scraping a thin layer off the writing surface.